Xilinx/Vitis-Tutorials/Acceleration_Tutorial/docs/module1_baseline/README.md

     ## Using **make**
     1. Open a terminal
-    2. Here are the main options:
+    2. Navigate to ./build
+    3. Run make
-       * Default (no options) show the help
+       * Without options, it will show the help
        * sw_emu runs the sw emulation flow

 </details>